kevinmatthes/git-aliases-f18/README.md

 | TeX Live (full)   | package       | LaTeX environment for Doxygen manual  |
 | Valgrind          | application   | memory leak detection                 |

+Since the application is written in Fortran 2018, a Fortran compiler is a mandatory software requirement.
+For this project, *GFortran* will be employed for this task.

+The purpose of this application is to configure alias commands for *Git*.
+Thus, an installation of Git needs to be ensured.
+Furthermore, Git is employed to perform several tasks in the build routine.

+The compilation of the source code will be invoked automatically by *Just*.
+All required steps are defined in the `.justfile` and explained in the corresponding section below.

+The source code contains docstrings to be processed by *Doxygen*.
+By default, both an HTML and a LaTeX manual will be compiled.
+They are saved in dedicated directories in the repository's root.
+The LaTeX manual needs to be finalised with according compilers.
+Their invocation is managed by Doxygen itself by the provision of multiple build scripts.
+Instead of relying on them, this project defines an equal finalisation routine based upon *Latexmk*.
+This finalisation will be called automatically by Just.
+Please note that the compilation of a LaTeX project requires the installation of a LaTeX distribution.
+The recommended distribution is the *full* installation of *TeX Live*.

+In order to demonstrate the appropriate handling of memory allocations, a test therefore is configured as Just recipe.
+This test uses *Valgrind* and is optional.

 <!----------------------------------------------------------------------------->